 Effects.
 It is a choking agent that irritates the eyes, nose, and respiratory tract.
 Symptoms of chlorine poisoning appear as runny nose, coughing, choking, and chest pain.
 Fluid buildup in the lungs occurs several hours after exposure.
 Pneumonia can follow.

 Description.
 As a gas, cyanide is colorless and has a sharp, pepper-like odor.
-There are two kinds of cyanide, hydrogen cyanide and cyanogen chloride (cyanogen chloride turns into hyrdogen cyanide inside the body).
+There are two kinds of cyanide, hydrogen cyanide and cyanogen chloride (cyanogen chloride turns into hydrogen cyanide inside the body).

 Effects.
 They are blood agents that interfere with the use of oxygen in the body.
 But cyanogen chloride has strong irritating and choking effects on the eyes and respiratory tract, unlike hyrdogen cyanide.
 Liquid forms of cyanide will burn skin and eyes.
 Cyanide acts quickly, but only large amounts are deadly.
-Cyanide poisoning can be treated with inhaled amyl nitrate, or intravenous sodium nitrite and sodium thiosulfate.
+Cyanide poisoning can be treated with sodium thiosulfate and hydroxocobalamin.
+Older treatment consisting of inhaled amyl nitrate, or intravenous sodium nitrite and sodium thiosulfate is still used in some areas.

 Description.
 As a weapon, liquid Lewisite smells like a geranium and is amber to dark brown in color.
 The oily substance that causes blisters (a blister agent) but also can be a toxic to the lungs and poison to the whole body.